 Peut-Porter shows an excerpt of experiments trying to materialise and relocate experiences made in VR into a physical reality (PR).
 Performance Artist Hannah Burfield supports the study as she performs a set of tasks: the notion of clothing and the perception of self are starting points when she is asked to measure space in VR in body-units, to dress in the manner of an avatar and to direct her audience as she performs in flight-mode.
 The prototypes and experiences were offered to an audience at Shioban Davies dance in July 2018 and invited to watch, test and perform with certain restrictions and instructions in mind.

-The project is part of Reality Remix, an AHRC/EPSRC Next Generation of Immersive Experiences Award project supporting the development of early stage research partnerships that explore the creation of new immersive experiences addressing key themes: Memory, Place and Performance.
+The project is part of Reality Remix, an AHRC/EPSRC Next Generation of Immersive Experiences Award led by Ruth Gibson, Reader at The Centre for Dance Research, supporting the development of early stage research partnerships that explore the creation of new immersive experiences addressing key themes: Memory, Place and Performance.
 With support from Coventry University, Abertay University, Ravensbourne, AdsReality and the British Council.

 Peut-Porter Experiment of Multi-Player Experience tested by Visitors: